 Give the cookie a little time to cool so it gets the crunchy texture, but after a few minutes you have an honest to goodness delicious cookie that satisfies chocolate chip cookie cravings.

-[Update] I originally followed the recipe found on No. 2 pencil.
-At some point the recipe link was changed and I’ve updated now with the correct link for the original recipe.
-However, when the recipe link went down I fiddled with the recipe and came up with my adapted version, which is printed below.
+[Update] I originally followed a recipe found on No. 2 pencil.
+Since then, I fiddled with the recipe and came up with my version, which is printed below.

 5 Minute Cookie